PeeterTarvas/JavaTask/README.md

     - helmes is the back-end made with Spring Boot that runs on port 8080
     - front is the front-end made with Angular that runs on port 4200
-    - the helmes project folder also contains PostgreSQL files and compose.yaml with which you can run the database easily on Docker, database runs on port 5432
+    - the helmes project folder also contains PostgreSQL files and compose.yaml with which you can run the database easily on Docker, database runs on port 5432.
+The database files are in: helmes/src/main/resources

 ## Running locally:
     - You need to have dependencies:
         - Java 17
         - Node 16.18.10
+        - Docker
     - First run compose.yaml, make sure that your Docker is running, commands are:
         - `cd helmes`
         - `docker compose up`